Ludef26/AudioBible/index.md

 An audio bible is the set of music, sound effects and voices within a video game, with it we can better recreate the world we have created around it and make the player believe it more.

+For example in "Dark Souls" there is a dark theme throughout his world and of course in his Audio Bible.
+All the soundtracks and sound effects are designed to put you in that universe.

 ![image](https://user-images.githubusercontent.com/53059360/155235363-a3b4681b-0afa-41c4-9891-a013dc31b0cf.png)](src)

+##
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for